Economy of Costa Rica: Agriculture

 Costa Rica's economy was historically based on agriculture, and this has had a large cultural impact through the years.
 Costa Rica's main cash crop, historically and up to modern times, was Bananas.
 The coffee crop had been a major export, but decreased in value to the point where it added only 2.5% to the 2013 exports of the country.

 Agriculture also plays an important part in the country's gross domestic product (GDP).
 It makes up about 6.5% of Costa Rica’s GDP, and employs 12.9% of the labor force (2016).
-By comparison, 18.57% work in industry and 69.02 percent in the services sector.
+By comparison, industry employs 18.57% of the labor force, and the service sector 69.02%.

 Depending on location and altitude, many regions differ in agricultural crops and techniques.
 The main agricultural exports from the country include: bananas, pineapples (the second highest export, with over 50% share of the world market), other tropical fruits, coffee (much of it grown in the Valle Central or Meseta Central), sugar, rice, palm oil, vegetables, tropical fruits, ornamental plants, maize, and potatoes.

 Livestock activity consists of cattle, pigs and horses, as well as poultry.
 Meat and dairy produce are leading exports according to one source, but both were not in the top 10 categories of 2013.

 The combined export value of forest products and textiles in 2013 did not exceed that of either chemical products or plastics.

+Mining

+Mining in Costa Rica contributes a small amount to the economy.
+In 2018 5.2 tons of gold were produced.